 Generic Name: travoprost (TRAV-oh-prost)

-Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma in patients who cannot use or do not respond to other medicines.
+Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.

-Travatan drops is a prostaglandin analog.
+Travatan Drops are a prostaglandin analogue.
 It works to lower pressure in the eye by increasing fluid drainage from the eye.

 Contact your doctor or health care provider right away if any of these apply to you.